jacobmarks/jacobmarks/README.md

 ## 👋 Hi there!

-I'm Jacob, a Member of Technical Staff at
+I'm Jacob, Head of Data at
 <a href="https://liquid.ai">Liquid AI</a>!